 Completion of the course is not a certificate of competence to undertake ALC surveys.
 Competence in undertaking ALC surveys, as described in Working with Soil Document 2 (below), will require subsequent relevant survey experience.

-For non soil specialists, prior or subsequent attendance on Working with Soil courses ‘Exposing and Describing a Soil Profile’ and ‘Understanding Soil Variability at Landscape to Local Scale’ or equivalent courses, is strongly recommended.
+For non soil specialists, prior or subsequent attendance on Working with Soil course ‘Exposing and Describing a Soil Profile’ or an equivalent course, is strongly recommended to enable you to get the most out of this course.

-The two-day course will take place at Colmore Gate, Central Birmingham - please note that overnight accommodation is not included.
+The two-day ALC course will take place at The Arden Hotel in Birmingham, close to the NEC.
+Please note overnight accommodation is not included.

 This course qualifies for CPD points for professional practice schemes.
 BASIS CPD has been awarded at a total of 10 points (6 Environment + 4 Personal Development)